Overview of Moomoo, Citi Self Invest, and Wealthfront

 Our Recommendations

-Beginners: Citi Wealth Builder Plus (although it does require $25k).
-For accounts under $25k, Wealth Builder or Wealthfront.
+Beginners: Citi Wealth Builder Plus (though it requires $25k).
+For accounts under $25k, consider Wealth Builder or Wealthfront.

-Mutual fund trading: Citi Self Invest gets the nod here.
+Mutual fund trading: Citi Self Invest is the best option.

-Small accounts: For automated accounts, Citi Wealth Builder requires $5k.
-Wealthfront only requires $500.
-None of the three brokers here requires any deposit to open a self-directed account.
+Small accounts: For automated accounts, Citi Wealth Builder requires $5k, and Wealthfront requires $500.
+None of these brokers require a deposit to open a self-directed account.

-Retirement savers and long-term investors: With joint accounts, trusts, personal IRAs, SEP IRAs, and 401k rollovers, Wealthfront gets the endorsement.
+Retirement savers and long-term investors: Wealthfront is the best choice with joint accounts, trusts, IRAs, and 401k rollovers.

 Final Judgment